zuozhenggh/learning-library/oic-integration-library/common/provision-oic/provision.md

 ### Objectives

 In this lab, you will:
-* Provision Integration Instance.
+* Provision Integration Instance

 ### Prerequisites

 This lab assumes you have:
-* An Oracle account.
+* This lab requires completion of the Get Started section in the Contents menu on the left.

 ### Background